xSke/blaseball-site-files/data/thebook.md

 * c.
 Snackholders are granted access to Compensation, Betting, Exclusive Areas and Democratic Processes.
 * d.
 Seasonal Menus will be updated according to Market Trends.
 * e.
 Snackholders may sell a Snack back to the Food & Beverage Director. `|||| ||||| || | |||||.`
+* f.
+Fans will be able to freely buy and sell Snack Slots at any time.
+The less Snack Slots a Fan owns, the higher the Payout Modifier for the Snacks in them.

 ### 7. Freeze - `||||||||||||||`
 * a. `|| |||||| |||| ||| |||||| |||| |||| |||||| || ||| ||||||| ||` improvements.